Liedekerke Wolters Waelbroeck Kirkpatrick

 Our International Arbitration and Dispute Resolution Practice focuses on high-stake, multi-jurisdictional disputes.

-The team represents clients in international arbitration proceedings governed by a wide range of applicable laws, both civil law and common law.
+The team represents clients in international arbitration proceedings governed by a wide range of applicable laws, from both the civil and common law traditions.

 Our lawyers have also been involved in some of the largest multi-jurisdiction enforcement proceedings in Belgium and abroad.
 They regularly provide assistance in foreign court proceedings, including in the UK, France, Canada, Greece and Lebanon.
 The team is recognized for its expertise in the coordination of cross-border proceedings.

-Our clients are national, foreign and multinational companies, active in various sectors including distribution, manufacturing, logistics, agribusiness, mining, oil and gas, food, and the media industry.
-We also regularly represent international organisations and sovereign States.
+Our clients are national and foreign multinational companies, active in various sectors including distribution, manufacturing, construction, logistics, agribusiness, mining, oil and gas, food, and the media industry.
+We also regularly represent international organisations, sovereign States and state entities.

 Regional Expertise: Francophone Africa and the Middle East